maros24/TestProject/README.md

 Package "com.testProject.tests" contains tests which will be executed.

-Folder "src\test\resources\testSuites" contains test suites for running.
-There is main suite that is run all suites (for different threads number)
+Folder "src\test\resources\testSuites" contains test suites (for different threads) for running.
+There is main suite that runs all suites (for different threads number).